-PASADENA, Calif. - Pasadena first responders are heading to Puerto Rico to help hurricane victims, and they're getting a hand from singer Marc Anthony.
+PASADENA, Calif.
+(KABC) -- Pasadena first responders are heading to Puerto Rico to help hurricane victims, and they're getting a hand from singer Marc Anthony.

 The three Pasadena firefighters were set to take off from Los Angeles International Airport Friday morning.

 MORE: Riverside K-9 rescue team welcomed back after Puerto Rico mission

 They're on a six-day mission as part of a group called ROWW, which stands for Reach Out Worldwide.